recursion/app-trax/README.md

 ## App-Trax

 A simple job application status tracker.
 This application only runs and stores data locally (for now), allowing you to easily track the progress of your job hunt by adding companies you've applied to - then tracking their status and adding notes as the process progresses.

+- This application is mobile first and responsive, and is still a little under-developed on desktop, but I'll get there!
+- May look at something like pouchDB -> couchDB in the future for syncing across multiple devices)
+- Fairly good test coverage at this point (around 80%) - would obviously like to get this higher.

 Demo: https://lab.recursionslaboratory.com

 Starter project cloned from the boilerplate: https://github.com/flexdinesh/react-redux-boilerplate

-## Features / Todo
+## Todo

 - [x] Create new applications
 - [x] Update application status